AlphaFold: CASP14

 In November 2020, DeepMind's new version, AlphaFold 2, won CASP14.
 Overall, AlphaFold 2 made the best prediction for 88 out of the 97 targets.

 On the competition's preferred global distance test (GDT) measure of accuracy, the program achieved a median score of 92.4 (out of 100), meaning that more than half of its predictions were scored at better than 92.4% for having their atoms in more-or-less the right place, a level of accuracy reported to be comparable to experimental techniques like X-ray crystallography.
 In 2018 AlphaFold 1 had only reached this level of accuracy in two of all of its predictions.
 88% of predictions in the 2020 competition had a GDT_TS score of more than 80.
 On the group of targets classed as the most difficult, AlphaFold 2 achieved a median score of 87.

 Measured by the root-mean-square deviation (RMS-D) of the placement of the alpha-carbon atoms of the protein backbone chain, which tends to be dominated by the performance of the worst-fitted outliers, 88% of AlphaFold 2's predictions had an RMS deviation of less than 4 Å for the set of overlapped C-alpha atoms.
 76% of predictions achieved better than 3 Å, and 46% had a C-alpha atom RMS accuracy better than 2 Å, with a median RMS deviation in its predictions of 2.1 Å for a set of overlapped CA atoms.
 AlphaFold 2 also achieved an accuracy in modelling surface side chains described as "really really extraordinary".

-To additionally verify AlphaFold-2 the conference organisers approached four leading experimental groups for structures they were finding particularly challenging and had been unable to determine.
+To further validate AlphaFold 2, the conference organizers approached four leading experimental groups working on structures they found particularly challenging and had been unable to determine.
 In all four cases the three-dimensional models produced by AlphaFold 2 were sufficiently accurate to determine structures of these proteins by molecular replacement.
 These included target T1100 (Af1503), a small membrane protein studied by experimentalists for ten years.